Creating Custom Sankey Diagrams Using R

-I have previously shown how Sankey diagrams can easily be used to visualize response patterns in surveys and to display decision trees.
+I have previously shown how Sankey or alluvial diagrams can easily be used to visualize response patterns in surveys and to display decision trees.
 Following on from these posts, I will now be getting a bit more technical, and describe how to create custom Sankey diagrams in R. I will start by explaining the basics of Sankey diagrams, and then provide examples of automatically created and manually controlled layouts.

 The elements of a Sankey diagram

+If you are wondering what a Sankey diagram is, it's pretty simple.
+Sankey diagrams are a way of visualizing the flow of data.
 A Sankey diagram consists of three sets of elements: the nodes, the links, and the instructions which determine their positions.

 To begin with, there are the nodes.
 In the diagram above, a node is wherever the lines change direction.
 However, in the example below, boxes represent the four nodes.